Last updated August 2, 2021

 You will not have to start making payments on the loan until after you submit your forgiveness application and the SBA pays the forgiveness amount to the lender.
-You have 10 months from the end of your covered loan period to submit your forgiveness application.
-If you do not submit your application by such time, you will need to begin making payments on the loan to your PPP lender.
+You have until the maturity date of your PPP loan to apply for loan forgiveness.
+However, if you do not apply for loan forgiveness within 10 months after the last day of your loan’s covered period, then loan payments are no longer deferred and you must begin making payments on the loan.

 For PPP loans made before June 5, 2020, the full amount will be due within 2 years of when you received the money.
 If you received your PPP loan on or after June 5, you will have 5 years to repay the loan.
 Pre-June 5th loans can be extended up to 5 years if the lender and borrower mutually agree.
 If you want to pay earlier, there are no penalties for pre-payment.